A new family of bijections for planar maps: The bijections

-We will describe the bijection of \cref{cs} between maps $M$ with a marked discovery (see \cref{sec:bij} for a precise definition) and pairs of planar maps $(M_1,M_2)$ such that $M_1$ has a marked vertex and $M_2$ has a marked leaf.
-It will then be straightforward to see that restricting the bijection to precubic maps gives \eqref{precubic}. \begin{definition} A discovery is said to be \textbf{disconnecting} if the corner preceding the discovery and the last corner (in the order defined by the exploration) around the discovery vertex lie in the same face.
+We will describe the bijection of Theorem \ref{cs} between maps $M$ with a marked discovery and pairs of planar maps $(M_1,M_2)$ such that $M_1$ has a marked vertex and $M_2$ has a marked leaf.
+It will then be straightforward to see that restricting the bijection to precubic maps gives \eqref{precubic}.

+We first need to introduce the notion of disconnecting discovery, and the splitting operation. \begin{definition} A discovery is said to be \textbf{disconnecting} if the corner preceding the discovery and the last corner (in the order defined by the exploration) around the discovery vertex lie in the same face.

-\end{definition} \begin{spli} Any map with a marked disconnecting discovery can be (bijectively) split into two maps, one with a marked vertex, the other with a marked leaf in the outer face (see \cref{split}). \end{spli}
+\end{definition} \begin{spli} Any map with a marked disconnecting discovery can be split into two maps, one with a marked vertex, the other with a marked leaf in the outer face (see Figure \ref{split}): split the discovery vertex in two between $c$ and $c^*$.
+This divides the map in two, one containing the original root and a marked vertex, the other one rooted on the "splitting corner".
+Detach the discovery from the root to obtain a marked leaf in the outer face.
+This operation is bijective: to go back, reattach the marked leaf to the root of the second map, and then glue its root to the last corner around the marked vertex in the first map. \end{spli}

 The splitting operation of a disconnecting discovery describes our bijection in the case where the marked discovery is disconnecting, and the reverse bijection in the case where the marked leaf lies in the outer face.